Amahl and the Night Visitor on DVD

 Soon Amahl would move out of the television studio and into the theater.
 Rosemary Kuhlmann and Chet Allen would reprise their roles in April 1952 with the New York City Opera, conducted by Thomas Schippers.
 Because Menotti had written the parts so that they could be performed by capable amateur companies, Amahl became a popular Yuletide production throughout the country, and today is thought to be the most frequently performed opera ever written – at least 500 times each Christmas season, according to the publisher, G. Schirmer.

-Amahl became firmly entrenched as an annual part of NBC’s Christmas programming, and would stay there for sixteen years (in 1958 Time observed that the opera had been a “yearly joy since 1951 and may well be one in 2051”).
-Contrary to what is popularly believed today, it wasn’t always aired on Christmas Eve or Christmas Day; it was shown nine times on those dates, but was also shown as early as December 12, in 1965, and most frequently was scheduled on the Sunday afternoon before Christmas.
+Contrary to what is popularly believed today, Amahl wasn’t always broadcast on Christmas Eve or Christmas Day; while it is true that it was shown nine times on those dates, it was also broadcast as early as December 12 (in 1965, when it was hosted by Kukla, Fran & Ollie), and most frequently was scheduled on the Sunday afternoon before Christmas.
 Beginning with the 1952 Christmas Day broadcast, Bill McIver took over the role of Amahl, and would play it for four years, longer than anyone else.
 (Unlike the rest of the cast, the shelf life for a boy soprano was rather short.)
 The 1953 broadcast was a landmark of another kind, the first program to broadcast in color.

 For Rosemary Kuhlmann and the adult members of the original cast (Andrew McKinley, David Aiken, Leon Lischer and Francis Monachino), Amahl became more than just an annual broadcast.
 They would tour the country each year (the role of Amahl would usually be taken by a local boy), performing with symphony orchestras throughout the Midwest, offering as many as 50 performances of the opera to schools, churches, and other groups.
 Kuhlmann recalls that, because of the brief length of the opera, they would sometimes do three performances in a row, as school kids were shuttled in and out of the auditorium.
 The effect on these children, she recalls, was as magical as it had been to the television audience that first night.
 The five would continue in the annual NBC production year after year, until it was completely redone in 1963.
 Kuhlmann herself would perform Amahl on stage for the last time in 1981.